 Where should I go on my first day?
 How do I get there and where can I park?

-You should report to your department/office at the start of your first day.
+If instructed to do so, you should report to your department/office at the start of your first day.
 All employees must complete the Sign-In Process before any work can be performed.
 So by 8:15 a.m., please report to Human Resources, Room 165 University Hall to complete and/or turn in your Sign-In Paperwork and complete the Sign-In Process.
-If your first day is a Monday, you will be scheduled to attend the Monday Morning Orientation that begins at 8:30 a.m. and could last until approximately 11:30 a.m.

 A temporary Daily Parking Permit may be purchased at an Information Booth, or a vending machine located in each parking structure and most surface lots.
 You can view a campus map here to determine which lot is located most conveniently near your work area.